StockSharp/AlgoTrading/Designer/Gallery/Schemas/Keltner_RSI/README.md

 - The 20-period ExponentialMovingAverage is the centre line of the Keltner channel and the only price reference in the whole diagram.
 - RSI over 14 candles supplies the second opinion: a reading under 45 confirms the sell-off that is bought, a reading over 55 confirms the push that is sold.
 - Both entries need a flat book, and both exits are position-closing blocks, so the four branches can never fight over the same position.
-- Two simplifications against the original: the unused ATR bands are dropped, and the 120-bar cooldown that follows every fill has no counter block, so this diagram trades more often.

 ## Entry and Exit Rules

 - **Long entry**: The close is below the EMA, RSI is below the long entry level and the position is flat.
 The order buys the shared volume at market and opens the long.
 - **Short entry**: The close is above the EMA, RSI is above the short entry level and the position is flat.
 The order sells the shared volume at market and opens the short.
 - **Exit**: A long is closed when the close is back above the EMA and RSI is above its midpoint; a short is closed when the close is back below the EMA and RSI is below the midpoint.
-There is no stop loss and no take profit, exactly as in the original code, where the declared stop-loss percentage is never applied.
+There is no stop loss and no take profit.

 ## Parameters